 like %...% ,

 not contain, with type detection based on field type.
 In the event of incompatibility, compile or code generation errors may be triggered.

-The default functions are provided by SkyWalking OAP core, and could implement more.
+The default functions are provided by the SkyWalking OAP core, and it is possible to implement additional functions.

 longAvg.
 The avg of all input per scope entity.
 The input field must be a long.